-Affected versions of the package are vulnerable to Denial of Service (DoS) due to removing a logic that lowercased attribute names.
+Affected versions of this package are vulnerable to Denial of Service (DoS) due to removing a logic that lowercased attribute names.
 Any attribute getter using a mixed-cased name for boolean attributes goes into an infinite recursion, exceeding the stack call limit.

 Denial of Service (DoS) describes a family of attacks, all aimed at making a system inaccessible to its intended and legitimate users.